 September 20, 2019

-With both the current economic uncertainty regarding Brexit and the lead up to the Christmas period, the number of Settlement Agreements (previously Compromise Agreements) being offered to employees has greatly increased.
+With the current economic uncertainty, the number of Settlement Agreements (previously Compromise Agreements) being offered to employees has greatly increased.
 They are typically used in redundancy situations.
 It is a document that many of us have heard of but what is it and what does it do?

 In essence, it is a legally binding contract, usually offered shortly before or after the termination of employment which once signed by both the employer and employee means that the employee is unable to take the employer to an employment tribunal or issue any other employment-related proceedings in return for an agreed sum of compensation